Our daughter, Lydia, performed in Oklahoma at Pleasant Valley High School this weekend. The musical was fantastic and extremely well done!

 Our daughter, Lydia, is rehearsing for the high school musical, “Oklahoma,” which will open in the middle of March.
 I purchased a full-page ad in their musical program, which will be given to the audience members who come to watch the musical.
 I figure it is just one additional way to promote my photo passion and perhaps help to pay a few of the bills.
 After all, I did just buy a new piece of equipment!
 (More on that later in an upcoming blog post)

 So, how to promote my passion.
 I always figure that the photos do speak for themselves, so I decided to start with some photos.
 My training in communications at Temple University taught me that less is more, so a simple, clean design was also imperative.
-Of course, with any promotion or marketing tool I also needed to include the pertinent information of how my photo passion can maybe help someone else out.
+Of course, with any promotion or the Five Channels marketing tool I also needed to include the pertinent information of how my photo passion can maybe help someone else out.

 So, after an hour of thinking, creating, and designing, this is what I came up with for the ad.
 How do you promote your passion?